 At the end of the course students:

-1. Are able to apply important biodiversity concepts and tools to solve societal biodiversity issues;
+4. Understand and apply biodiversity information, concepts and tools to solve pressing societal biodiversity issues.

-3. Are able to write a problem-oriented report from a policy perspective in which different scenarios and actions are formulated and evaluated to solve a biodiversity issue.
+7. Create a written problem-oriented report from a policy perspective in which different scenarios and actions are formulated and evaluated to solve the biodiversity issue at stake.

 Mode of instruction

 The quality of the video presentation will account for 25% and the written report will account for 75% of the final grading.
 For both the minimum grade is 6.0 before rounding to whole numbers.

 From the academic year 2022-2023 on every student has to register for courses with the new enrollment tool MyStudyMap.
 There are two registration periods per year: registration for the fall semester opens in July and registration for the spring semester opens in December.
 Please see this page for more information.
 Exemptions are minor students and fall semester for 1st year bachelor students: the student administration will enroll these groups for courses.

 Please note that it is compulsory to both preregister and confirm your participation for every exam and retake.
 Not being registered for a course means that you are not allowed to participate in the final exam of the course.
 Confirming your exam participation is possible until ten days before the exam.